wp-plugins/favhero-favicon-generator/readme.txt

 = Q. My favicons are not displaying  =

-A. Be sure they are enabled on the settings page and clear all caches and hard refresh the page.
+A. Be sure they are enabled on the settings page and clear all caches (on your sever and browser) and hard refresh the page.

 = Q. I have disabled or deactivated the plugin and want to remove the favicon  =